 When you’re in college, managing your finances can take a back seat to your homework, job, and social life.
 Due to busy schedules, students are often left wondering where all their money went rather than having an active part in monitoring it.
-Just as going to class and studying are vital for your success as a student, setting and reaching financial goals is crucial to your financial future.
+Just as going to class and studying are vital for your success as a student, setting financial goals is crucial to your financial future.

 Choosing a financial goal to work towards will allow you to focus your effort and attention on a single, clear task.
 Read the 10 financial goal examples from students across the United States to give you an idea for a financial goal of your own.